CPA

 Need help choosing a Discipline?
 Take our 4-question quiz to find the right one for you!

-Once you choose your Discipline, you'll want to consider the best order to take your exams.
-We recommend this order:
+Once you choose your Discipline, you'll want to consider the best order to take the CPA Exam.
+We recommend deciding these major points that will form your exam section order:

 When you're eligible to take the exam and you've applied with your state board to sit for the exam, you'll receive a notice to schedule (NTS) or an authorization to test (ATT) from NASBA.
 Once you have that, you can schedule your exam date through Prometric.
 When you schedule, you don't need to choose a testing center before choosing your date.
 Also, make sure you give yourself plenty of time to study before your test date!

-If you have a disability recognized under the Americans with Disabilities Act (ADA) or other needs, you may be eligible for testing accommodations, such as extra time or adaptive equipment.
+If you have a disability recognized under the Americans with Disabilities Act (ADA) or other needs, you may be eligible for CPA Exam accommodations, such as extra time or adaptive equipment.
 Follow these steps to request accommodations:

 1. Submit the required forms and documentation to your state board of accountancy